Beetle bank

-A beetle bank, in agriculture and horticulture, is a form of biological pest control.
+In agriculture and horticulture, a beetle bank is a form of biological pest control.
 It is a strip, preferably raised, planted with grasses (bunch grasses) and/or perennial plants, within a crop field or a garden, that fosters and provides habitat for beneficial insects, birds, and other fauna that prey on pests.

 Usage

 Beetle banks are typically made up from plants such as sunflowers, Vicia faba, Centaurea cyanus, coriander, borage, Muhlenbergia, Stipa, and buckwheats (Eriogonum spp.).
 Beetle banks are used to reduce or replace the use of insecticides, and can also serve as habitat for birds and beneficial rodents.
 For example, insects such as Chrysoperla carnea and the Ichneumon fly can prey on pests.
 The concept was developed by the Game & Wildlife Conservation Trust in collaboration with the University of Southampton.

 Other important benefits can be providing habitat for pollinators and endangered species.
 If using local native plants, endemic and indigenous flora and fauna restoration ecology is supported.